piotrowy/sorting/README.md

 # PiotrowySorting
 Sorting project serves to make measurements of different sorting algorithms.
-It contains library with various, common sorting algorithms.
+It contains library which contains various, common sorting algorithms.

-You can use this project, see implementation of various sorting algorithms and measure time of executing such algorithm.
+You can use this project by seeing implementations of various sorting algorithms and by making measurements of time of executing such algorithm.

 #Algorithms
 * HeapSort (in progress)